Wagyx/x3d-off-viewer/README.md

 Then, use the "x3d-canvas" tag with the off file as the "src" attribute.
 Example : `<x3d-canvas src="./off/U1.off"></x3d-canvas>`

-If you would like too support parameters to modify the scene, this is achieved with the main-x_ite.js script, please link it in the header.
+If you would like to support parameters to modify the scene, this is achieved with the main-x_ite.js script, please link it in the header.
 Then you have to choose the correct function to handle parameters, search for the word *IMPORTANT* and then comment/uncomment the modifyScene that you need to use below it.
 I know this is a bit cumbersome to do for now.

 The parameters are set with the following attributes of the x3d-canvas: